 This evidence has led to the wide acceptance of the view that Glomeromycotina were the ancestral mycorrhizal symbionts of land plants (Ligrone et al. 2007; Bidartondo et al. 2011).
 The ancestral symbiosis is assumed to have been replaced in several plant lineages by other types of mycorrhizal associations in multiple independent shifts (Wang & Qiu 2006).
 However, the recent discovery that many members of early diverging lineages of land plants, including liverworts, hornworts, and basal vascular plants, engage in mycorrhizal symbiosis with the Mucoromycota subphylum Mucoromycotina, challenged this hypothesis and suggests that Mucoromycotina could also have facilitated terrestrialisation (Bidartondo et al. 2011; Field et al. 2014, 2015; Rimington et al. 2015).
 After this discovery, Rhynie Chert fossils where re-evaluated, revealing mycorrhizal infections resembling both Glomeromycotina and Mucoromycotina (Strullu-Derrien et al. 2014).
-Moreover, mycorrhiza-formation genes from Mucoromycotina associated liverworts recover the Glomeromycotina mycorrhizal phenotype in a transformed mutant of the angiosperm Medicago truncatula, which reveals that the genes required for symbiosis have been conserved between the liverworts that associate exclusively with Mucoromycotina and higher plants that associate exclusively with Glomeromycotina (Wang et al. 2010; Field et al. 2014).
+Moreover, mycorrhiza-formation genes from Mucoromycotina-associated liverworts recover the Glomeromycotina-associated phenotype in a transformed mutant of the angiosperm Medicago truncatula, which reveals that the genes required for symbiosis have been conserved among liverworts that associate exclusively with Mucoromycotina as well as higher plants that associate exclusively with Glomeromycotina (Wang et al. 2010; Field et al. 2014).

-Given that Ascomycota, Basidiomycota, Glomeromycotina, and Mucormycotina diverged prior to the divergence of land plants (Chang et al. 2015), it is possible to treat mycorrhizal associations with these phyla in different combinations as character states on the plant phylogeny and analyse transition dynamics between the states in a Bayesian phylogenetic comparative context.
-Considering the uncertainty of the evolutionary relationships of early embryophytes (Cox et al. 2014; Wickett et al. 2014), we assessed the probability of all possible combinations of mycorrhizal associations for the most recent common ancestor of land plants.
+Given that Ascomycota, Basidiomycota, Glomeromycotina, and Mucoromycotina diverged prior to the divergence of land plants (Chang et al. 2015), it is possible to treat different combinations of mycorrhizal association with these phyla as categorical character states on the plant phylogeny and analyse transition dynamics between the states in a Bayesian phylogenetic comparative context.
+Considering the uncertainty of the evolutionary relationships of early Embryophytes (Cox et al. 2014; Wickett et al. 2014), we assessed the probability of all possible combinations of mycorrhizal associations for the most recent common ancestor of land plants.

 Results

-We obtained a dataset of xxx species of land plants for which the mycorrhizal fungi have been identified with molecular methods.
-XX species were added to represent non-mycorrhizal lineages.
-Plant DNA data was used to reconstruct the phylogenetic relationships between these species.
-Our estimate of phylogeny corresponds well with the prevailing understanding of the systematics of the land plants at least so far as the monophyly of major groups and the relative branching order of these groups under the different rooting scenarios are concerned (Ruhfel et al. 2014).
+We obtained a dataset of 732 species of land plants for which the mycorrhizal fungi have been identified with molecular methods.
+45 species were added to represent non-mycorrhizal lineages.
+We used the plant chloroplast DNA markers psbA, rbcL and rps4 to infer phylogenetic relationships between these species.
+Our estimates of phylogeny correspond well with the prevailing understanding of the systematics of the land plants at least so far as the monophyly of major groups and the relative branching order of these groups under the different rooting scenarios are concerned (Ruhfel et al. 2014).